-The second group had a solid foundation to build on.
-They expanded on thinking skills by exploring questions of bias, creative and emotional intelligence, while introducing the idea of thinking in designerly ways.
-They add contributions related to important "being skills" or attributes of a futurist, such as being grounded and pragmatic while also being optimistic and having a growth mindset.
+The second group had a solid foundation to build on, established by the previous round of participants.
+This group expanded on thinking skills by exploring questions of biases, creative and emotional intelligence, while introducing the idea of thinking in designerly ways.
+They add contributions related to important "being skills" or attributes of a futurist, such as being grounded and pragmatic, while also being optimistic and having a growth mindset.
 Participants also identified the importance of being brave, tenacious and having a thick skin but also having humility, compassion and empathy.
 In terms of "doing skills", this group added lots of detail in support of engagement skills (participatory skills, collaboration and co-creation skills) and entrepreneurial skills (pitching foresight, thought leadership, client relationship management).
 They also introduced the importance of monitoring and evaluation.
 This group felt it was important for futurists to have an understanding of public policy, the potential impacts of technology, and the social construction of technology.

-Participants in this round were less focused on the ways that futurists think differently or their personal attributes, although they reiterated how important it is for futurists to be self-aware, comfortable with discomfort, be mentally flexible and open minded, in addition to being empathetic and compassionate.
-They took the discussion into the area of skills related to doing and making, such as working with AI, design skills and tools, visualization and prototyping.
+Participants in this round were less focused on the ways in which futurists think differently or their personal attributes, however they reiterated how important it is for futurists to be self-aware, comfortable with discomfort, be mentally flexible and open minded, in addition to being empathetic and compassionate.
+Instead, this group's focus of discussion revolved around the area of skills related to doing and making; such as working with AI, design skills and tools, visualization and prototyping.

-The final group had the benefit of seeing the ground covered by the first 3 rounds of discussion.
+The final group had the benefit of seeing the ground covered by the first three rounds of discussion.
 They supported the ideas raised in previous rounds that futurists need to be critical and self-aware thinkers who are adaptable and creative facilitators.
 Building on the idea of how important it is for futurists to be adept at sensing the external environment, they added that the ability to sense across multiple modalities (sight, sound, touch, taste, etc) would also be necessary.

 Across the four sets of discussions, a clear picture of the skill areas that are necessary for a futurist emerges.
 These skill areas highlight how futurists must be adaptable and self-reflective thinkers, who are both grounded in reality and flexible enough to stretch their thinking in new ways and in different directions.

 As futurists are often dealing with people who are uncomfortable with ambiguity and uncertainty, participants indicated futurists need to be empathetic, compassionate and able to place themselves in the shoes of their audiences.
-Additionally, as foresight is not a broadly-understood domain, they recognized the importance of futurists to be skilled communicators and facilitators who can quickly understand the needs of their clients.
+Additionally, as foresight is not a broadly-understood domain, they recognized the importance of futurists to be skilled communicators and facilitators who can guickly understand the needs of their clients.

 While these skills were essential for foresight practice, workshop participants recognized that doing and making skills were becoming increasingly important.
 Some of the inputs provided by participants are highlighted below in Figure 11 & Figure 12.